elisecolin/REACTIV/README.md

 For more details, read this article: [How to visualize changes in a radar timeline](https://medium.com/@elisecolin/how-to-visualize-changes-in-a-radar-timeline-fb79ef526c1e)

-Do not hesitate to contact the first author for further inquiries.
+Do not hesitate to contact the first author Elise Colin for further inquiries.

 ## Contribution
 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.